ASUCC Clubs & Organizations

 - Identify a Club Advisor and have them review and sign the petition and the Club Advisor Agreement

 - Develop a Constitution and/or Bylaws for your Club.
 You may use the template provided or review the handout on how to develop one of your own

-- Attend the ASUCC Student Leadership Team meeting, where your Club Petition form will be reviewed.
+- Attend the ASUCC Leadership Board meeting, where your Club Petition form will be reviewed.
 For winter term 2018, the ASUCC Leadership Board meets every Thursday at 1pm in the Student Center Bistro (located in the back left of the Cafeteria)

-- Once approved, you will need to meet with Marjan Coester, Director for Student Life, for a club orientation.
+- Once approved, you will need to meet with Marjan Coester, Director for Student Engagement, for a club orientation.